ut-proj/undermidi/README.md

 ok
 ```

-For actually using undermidi to generate music, the `um*` modules are used:
+For actually using undermidi to generate music, the `um*` modules are used.
+Here's how to set up for playing a chord:

 ``` lisp
 lfe> (include-lib "undermidi/include/notes.lfe")